axelarnetwork/axelarate-community/documentation/docs/validator_recovery.md

 ```

 There should be one mnemonic for the Axelar validator key and other for the Axelar proxy key.
-The former should be displayed by the node container, while the later should be displayed by vald container.
+The former should be displayed after running `join/jointestnet.sh` with a clean slate, while the later should be displayed by `join/launchValidator.sh`.

 ### Tofnd mnemonic

 The tofnd mnemonic is created when a validator is launched for the first time.
-It can be found within the tofnd container at `/.tofnd/export` (or from the node's root directory at `$ROOT_DIRECTORY/.tofnd/export`).
+It can be found within the tofnd container at `/.tofnd/export` (or from the node's directory at `$NODE_DIRECTORY/.tofnd/export`).
 Its contents should look something like:

 ```